Skip to content

 macOS

-Add the following entries to your .entitlements files, located in /macos/Runner:
+Add the following entries to your .entitlements files, located in project root/macos/Runner:

 <key>com.apple.security.network.client</key>